symfony-si/symfony-docs-sl/reference/dic_tags.rst

 must return it after adding some extra data in the ``extra`` attribute of the record.

-Let's see how you can use the built-in ``IntrospectionProcessor`` to add the file, the line, the class and the method where the logger was triggered.
+The built-in ``IntrospectionProcessor`` can be used to add the file, the line, the class and the method where the logger was triggered.

 You can add a processor globally: